Eva Leopoldi – the artist

 And the desire to develop projects continues to be a passion of the artist.
 In 2017, for example, together with the entrepreneur and art lover Veronika Peters, she was the initiator and organiser of the Dada-like evening #MachmaKunst at the Altstadttheater Ingolstadt.
 Leni Brem and Falco Blome, the ” people behind the scenes” of the Altstadt Theatre, were the artistic directors.

-Narrative art in the visual arts.
+I always want to tell a story.
+A picture that doesn’t tell anything is like a beautiful leaflet on the bookshelf for me.
 Unlike literary artists, visual artists are only able to give hints.
 Titles are an important part of this, to give the viewer some clues….
 And of course the representational nature of a work (including form, colour, dimension, staging, medium, place of presentation).
 But isn’t that precisely where the attraction lies?
 The viewers are confronted with themselves, with their associations, which arise, provided they get involved and don’t just want to listen to the stories of the artists or exhibition guides or gallery owners – which is of course also legitimate, and frankly can also be fun….”

 Leopoldi discovered the possibilities of augmented reality in 2018 and, together with the artist “Soussen”, presented the 1st exhibition in the Munich area that deals completely with the topic (outside of the museum or university setting) – “analogue meets digital – you leave the comfort zone”.